Eleventh Avenue (Manhattan): Description

-Between Gansevoort Street and West 22nd Street, Eleventh Avenue is part of the West Side Highway, a very wide expressway.
+Between Gansevoort Street and West 22nd Street on the far West Side of Manhattan in New York City, near the Hudson River, Eleventh Avenue is part of the West Side Highway, a wide boulevard.
 At a split with Twelfth Avenue/West Side Highway at West 22nd Street, Eleventh Avenue continues as a standard-width avenue.

 Following the split, Eleventh Avenue is two-way traffic for access to 23rd Street, as well as for 24th Street to access Chelsea Piers.
 North of 24th Street, Eleventh Avenue is one-way southbound from 24th to 34th Streets, where two-way traffic resumes for access to the Lincoln Tunnel.
 The segment between approximately 39th and 59th Streets is home to the largest concentration of auto dealerships in Manhattan.
 Eleventh Avenue again becomes one-way southbound between 40th and 57th Streets; two-way traffic resumes north of 57th Street.

 The portion north of 59th Street is called West End Avenue, which has mixed commercial and residential use.
 The northern 2 mi are a sedate Upper West Side residential street ending at Straus Park, 107th Street, and Broadway.
 Traffic is bidirectional, except for the northernmost block, north of 106th Street.